JBChristy/localize-time/README.md

 Localize Time
 =============

-WordPress plugin that provides a shortcode to display times in user's local time.
+WordPress plugin that provides a shortcode to display times in the user's local timezone.

 ## Shortcode

 This WordPress plugin adds the `[localize_time]` shortcode.
 The shortcode allows an author to enter a date and time in any timezone (defaults to site's timezone).
 The shortcode displays the original time with timezone, followed by the same time specified in user's browser's timezone formatted correctly for the user's locale.
-If the original time is in the same timezone as the user's timezone the local time is not displayed.
+This is useful for announcing live events, e.g. a live online streaming event, to international audiences.

 The date and time to be displayed are entered as the shortcode's content, i.e. between the `[localize_time]` and `[/localize_time]` tags.
 The shortcode takes the following options: